-Our research spans five major themes:
+Our research spans four major themes:

 We welcome students and staff to a supportive interdisciplinary community of some 60 academic staff, 28 technical and support staff and 24 research staff.